Nix sets NCAA mark for most career starts, leads No. 9 Oregon to a 38-24 win over Washington State - KTVZ

 After Nix found Irving with a 42-yard scoring play to put the Ducks up 24-13, Janikowski made a 50-yard field goal for Washington State.

 Irving ran 43 yards for a touchdown before the end of the third quarter.
 There was a scary moment in the fourth quarter when he went down with an injury, prompting the crowd to chant his name.
-But he walked, unaided, off the field and was seen laughing on the sideline, but did not return.
+But he walked, unaided, off the field and was seen laughing on the sideline and returned for the final play of the game.

+Lanning said afterward Irving was going to be evaluated, but noted he did return to the field.

+“His heart’s pounding out of his chest, right?
+This dude is so passionate.
+He cares so much for his teammates.
+Never goes down on first contact.
+Really selfless player and I think that shows up when you watch this guy play on the field,” Lanning said of Irving.

 Nix threw a 17-yard scoring pass to Johnson with just under nine minutes left to give the Ducks a 38-16 lead.